Modomnoc

 St. Modomnóc of Ossory (also Domnóc and Dominic) (died c.
-550) was an Irish saint and missionary in Osraige who was a disciple of St. David of Wales and a member of the O'Neill royal family.
+550) was an Irish saint and missionary in Osraige who was a disciple of St. David of Wales and a member of the Uí Néill royal family.
 His feast day is February 13.

 Life

 Modomnoc's name is likely to have been Dominic or Donogh, as the words "my", ("mo") "little" and "dear" were added to Irish saint's names; hence Domnóc's name is often rendered mo Domnóc or Modomnóc.
 He left Ireland to practice priesthood and crossed the sea to Wales to study under St. David at Menevia.